A savings account will help you grow your money, whether you need access to your cash or not. Here is how they work and what options you have.

 The amount you need to start saving with a financial provider depends on the account you choose.
 Some banks and building societies require a minimum opening deposit, typically of between £50 and £1,000, but many accounts can be opened with as little as £1.

 There are several types of savings vehicles, all with different ways for you to pay in your money and withdraw it .
-However, the most common options are as follows:
+However, the most common options are:

 Instant access: an account that lets you add money and take it out at any time.

-Fixed bond: an account that locks your money away for a fixed term, such as one year.
+Fixed term savings account or bond: an account that locks your money away for a fixed term, such as one year.
 These accounts usually come with fixed interest rates for the whole term as you put the whole amount to be saved in when you open it.

 Each of these account types is also available when you save using an ISA.